ImBernis/submodule-test/README.md

 ## **UDG - MTP REPOSITORY**

-Public access granted to `udg-mtp-teoria`.
+Public access granted to `udg-mtp-exercicis`.

 If you want to access either `udg-mtp-teoria` or `udg-mtp-acme` send a mail to `bernatsv01@gmail.com`.